SIMATICmeetsLinux/IOT2050SM-Energy-Data-Management/docs/README_DataManagementNodeRed.md

 return alarmMsg;
 ```

 The output will then be tagged with a variabel topic which is used to publish it to the SCADA-system.
 For example `IOT2050/em1/voltage/data`.
-The values will then be published via MQTT using the `mqtt`-node.
+The values will then be published via MQTT using the `mqtt-node`.
 The `mqtt-node` must be adapted to your needs.

 ![node-red-part4](graphics/3-nodered-part4.png)